-Plots the first two principal components to look for stratification in the population.
+Plot first two principal components to look for stratification in the population.

-OPTION extra_info_pca <file> col
+OPTION extra info pca <file> col

-Reads the column col to plot with different colors for different classes from the file.
+Read the column col to plot with different colors for different classes from the file.
 The file should contain at least one variable with different classes for each genotyped individual, and the order should match the order of the genotype file.
 Variables could be alphanumeric and separated by one or more spaces.